tungomedia/kvk-app/README.md

 * Create a test to check if the search is working properly (haven't done this before, but i think a unit test?)

 PART 5
-* App optimization (already did this in step 1 (redux), don't vall the server if it isn't necessary)
+V App optimization (already did this in step 1, don't call the server if it isn't necessary)
 * Add pagination
 * Add sorting on different columns
 * Show last searches (with link to the search) (self made up UI improvement)